 Pollutants Buried in Soil Are Released

 There are many heavy metals and toxic chemicals that are buried in the soil that get released during mining and end up polluting air, water and land.
-National Geographic reports that 40% of the watershed in western U.S. are affected by mining pollutants, and there are 500,000 abandoned mines waiting to be cleaned and reclaimed in the whole country.
+National Geographic reports that 40% of the watershed in western U.S. are affected by mining pollutants.
+Many watersheds in the U.S. are also polluted from runoff of mines in Canada.

 Depletion of Ground and Surface Water Sources

 Mining depletes ground and surface water.
 Some of the ways mining pollutants affect water is through reducing the watershed areas.